Links on Android Authority may earn us a commission. Learn more.

 No, Google Fi does not use Verizon cell towers.

-Google Fi uses both T-Mobile and US Cellular networks for coverage.
+Google Fi uses both T-Mobile in the US and may use UScellular networks for coverage while roaming.

 As part of its launch, Google Fi had a promotion in 2018 for a free month of service to new customers.
 You can check out current Google Fi promotions and discounts here.